antonreshetov/insta-scraper/README.md

-# Instagram scraper based on allorigins.me
+# Promise-based javascript instagram scraper on client

 > Previously, the script was based on YQL, but Yahoo stopped supporting the HTML library.